 That gave me just enough time to figure out how to earn a living.
-Also, because I was (technically) still married to a European (the UK is in the EU for those of you who may not know), I could apply for residency in Spain (which I got), which also meant I could open a bank account, get a longer lease on an apartment, get a phone and internet in my name, etc. Not that I had any money, but… I knew it would all come in time.
+Also, because I was (technically) still married to a European (the UK was in the EU at the time), I could apply for residency in Spain (which I eventually got), which also meant I could open a bank account, get a longer lease on an apartment, get a phone and internet in my name, etc. Not that I had any money, but… I knew it would all come in time.

 And it did.
-I realized I could work as a remote creative content provider; doing the things I love: writing, graphic design, and REALLY interesting research.
+I realized I could work as a remote creative content provider; doing the things I love: content writing, graphic design, social media management and REALLY interesting research.

 So, not only did I realize that I was stronger than I thought, I also found complete faith in God, or the universe, or a higher power; whatever you want to call it.
 You know what I lost?
 Fear.
 I realized that nothing and no one can knock me down so far that I can’t get back up.
-If I could come back from that (and a life-threatening emergency surgery,) I can handle anything.
+If I could come back from that (and a life-threatening emergency surgery), I can handle anything.
 Now, if there’s a setback, I just say… Okay.
 THAT’s happening.
-And if I can’t solve it, I give it up to God, and consider it taken care of.
-Many times it was later than I’d like, but you can’t really have faith, unless it’s tested.
+And, if I can’t solve it, I give it up to God, and consider it taken care of.
+Many times it’s later than I’d like, but you can’t really have faith unless it’s tested.

-So, where are the two of us now?
+Where are each of us now?
 I live in a 3 bedroom, 2 bath apartment over looking the Mediterranean Sea and I’ve earned enough money to fly my kids to Spain, visit them in the U.S., buy a paddle board and folding kayak, and finally, purchase the one thing he destroyed… my beloved MacBook Pro – the new 16″, which is even nicer than what I had before.
-So, I’m in a better place than I’ve ever been.
-All thanks to a man that I truly loved… but have to leave.
+Now, I’m in a better place than I’ve ever been.
+All thanks to a man that I truly loved… but had to leave.
 That’s okay, we came together to change each others lives; mission accomplished.

 Oh… and him?
-He left Spain two weeks after we broke up, flew to South Africa to bang an old girlfriend.
+He left Spain two weeks after we broke up, and flew to South Africa to bang an old girlfriend.
 She kicked him out after two months.
-So, after he burned through my money, he was forced to move back in with his mother and her boyfriend; in a one-bedroom cottage in Northern England.
+After he burned through my money, he was forced to move back in with his mother and her boyfriend; in a one-bedroom cottage in Northern England.